 Q. What should I include in my project proposal?

 A. Your project proposal (10 pages or fewer) should clearly identify the peer group (audience) to be reached; your methodologies and materials to be used or developed; and your work plan, including a timeline.
 You should include information on how you will identify and contact your peers and how you will evaluate the success of your project.

-If you will be using materials or tools that may not be familiar to the Committee (e.g. web-based tools, books, magazine articles), please ensure that you describe these in detail.
+If you will be using materials or tools that may not be familiar to AMP (e.g. web-based tools, books, magazine articles), please ensure that you describe these in detail.

 If your proposal involves traditional campus or community organizing, please provide details in your plan including, but not limited to, the groups/organizations involved and how you will work with them.
 It is highly recommended that you secure necessary commitments to your project prior to submitting an application.